pefcos/lamp/README.md

 In lamp, a variable can have its value inverted using the "-" symbol before its name, without spaces in between.
 For example, we may want to display the inverse of a lamp's content.
 To display the inverse of the content of the lamp "example", we can write `display -example`.
 If example is "on", it will display "off", and if it is "off", lampi will display "on".

 ### Comments
 Comments are needed so that the programmer can better understand the code written, and every major programming language provides a way to write them.
 In lamp, to comment a section, you can type "##" to open and close a comment section.
 An example would be `## this is a lamp comment ##`.
-Note that a space before and after the "##" is required, so `##this is a lamp comment##` will not work and will likely lead to an error.

 ### Deleting variables
 Variables in lamp can also be deleted by the programmer by typing the word "delete", followed by the variable type and the variable name.
 An example of deleting a lamp variable is `delete lamp example`.
 This can be used to increase the programmer's control over memory usage, deleting lamps and switches that will not be used anymore.